 Provided that the complaint handler has done their job properly and is confident that the decision or advice is correct, it is not the complaint handlers responsibility or problem if the complainant is unable to accept the decision or advice.
-Once you have outlined the reasoning behind the decision once or twice, and it is clear that the interaction with the complainant is becoming unproductive, the complaint process can be ended at this point, with or without an acknowledgment that the complainant has a differing view to the one the Commission has come to.
+Once you have outlined the reasoning behind the decision once or twice, and it is clear that the interaction with the complainant is becoming unproductive, the complaint process can be ended at this point, with or without an acknowledgment that the complainant has a differing view to the one Legal Aid ACT has come to.

-In the end it is for the Commission, not the complainant, to be satisfied that the complaint has been properly handled.
+In the end it is for Legal Aid ACT, not the complainant, to be satisfied that the complaint has been properly handled.